Full closure of the bridge will be very limited

 This rehabilitation and repair work has undergone significant coordination with the Project Team, including INDOT, KYTC and other officials.
 Unlike the 2011 emergency closure, the Sherman Minton Renewal team has time to plan for repairs and prepare the public accordingly.
 Construction is expected to begin in 2021 and take approximately three years to complete.

 The National Environmental Policy Act (NEPA) requires federally-funded projects like the Sherman Minton Renewal to draft an Environmental Document and conduct an analysis of temporary social, economic and environmental impacts.

 The Environmental Document was available for public review and comment at several locations around the project area and remains available online for review.
-To learn more about the Environmental Document, see http://shermanmintonrenewal.com/environmental-docs/
+Click here to learn more, and read the Environmental Document.

 The Preferred Alternative will ensure at least one lane of traffic in each direction will remain open for nearly 95% of the estimated three-year construction process.
 Closures will not be in one consecutive period but will be limited to nine consecutive days per direction in a calendar year and up to three 3-day weekends per direction per calendar year.

 Traffic Patterns and Planning

 To minimize impacts on cross-river commuters and freight companies in the area, the project team has recommended a plan that will limit full closure of the bridge to only 54 total days of the estimated 843 total days of work.

 The recommended approach reflects the public’s preference for maintaining access across the bridge to the fullest extent possible during construction while providing a safe environment for the driving public and the design-build contractor’s team.